frincuandreea/andreeafrincu/pages/about.md

 Hello,

 my name is Andreea-Oana (Frincu) Ciapsa.
-I work as a Software Developer, in my free time I like to code and to answer questions on StackOverflow.
+I work as a Software Developer, in my free time I like to code, read books, walk and help others.

 ![](/assets/img/author/me.jpg)